 UNRISD launched its first large inquiry on strategy, advocacy, policy and practice related to social and solidarity economy (SSE) in 2012.
 Through research and partnerships with individual scholars, research organizations, SSE networks, other UN agencies and governments, this project sought to:

-A key project activity was the international conference on the Potential and Limits of Social and Solidarity Economy held in Geneva on 6-8 May 2013.
-Around 300 participants from 35 countries representing academia, UN organizations, SSE practitioners, NGOs and civil society actors attended.
-The conference was organized in collaboration with the ILO and UN-NGLS.
-The establishment of the UN Inter-Agency Task Force on SSE was an outcome of this conference.
+A key project activity was the international conference on the Potential and Limits of Social and Solidarity Economy held in Geneva on 6-8 May 2013 in collaboration with the ILO and UN-NGLS.
+The conference welcomed around 300 participants from 35 countries representing academia, UN organizations, SSE practitioners, NGOs and civil society actors.
+The need for collective efforts to advocate for the Social and Solidarity Economy was recognised, and in this context, a major outcome of this conference was the establishment of the UN Inter-Agency Task Force on SSE.

-As of 2019, UNRISD is still heavily involved in research on SSE.
+As of 2020, UNRISD is still actively involved in research on SSE.
 It is the implementing agency of the UNTFSSE’s SSE Knowledge Hub for the SDGs.
 This project includes:

 - A call for papers in 2018 on the topic: Implementing the Sustainable Development Goals: What Role for Social and Solidarity Economy?

-- The organization, with ILO and the UNTFSSE, of an international conference on 25-26 June 2019 on the same topic, based on submissions received in the call for papers.
+- The organization, with ILO and the UNTFSSE, of an international conference on 25-26 June 2019, based on submissions received in the call for papers.
 A special session on the same topic had been previously held on February 24th.

 - The setting-up and the management of a free, open-access online platform to disseminate the papers received in response the 2018 call as well as future submissions.